Eastbourne Town F.C.: Return to the Isthmian League (2024-present)

 The first season back in the South East Division of the Isthmian League, Town finished 15th.
-Early in the season they were knocked out of the FA Cup in the Preliminary round to Burgess Hill Town, they also saw the return of the FA Trophy in which Town were quickly knocked out in the 1st qualifying round by a strong Kingstonian side.
+Early in the season they were knocked out of the FA Cup in the preliminary round by Burgess Hill Town, they also saw the return of the FA Trophy in which Town were quickly knocked out in the 1st qualifying round by a strong Kingstonian side.
 And went three rounds in the Sussex Senior Cup being knocked out by Horsham.

 Colours and Badge

 Club crest

 The club crest is mostly based on the Eastbourne coat of arms.
-As with all the other Eastbourne sports teams who use the same basis of the town crest, with the exception of rival team Eastbourne United also used the same town crest until their merger with Shinewater Association in 2003.
+As with all the other Eastbourne sports teams who use the same basis of the town crest, with the exception of rival team Eastbourne United, they also used the same town crest until their merger with Shinewater Association in 2003.
 And Eastbourne Borough, who have their own crest.

 Over the years the club crest has had different colour versions.
-For a while the crest was in blue and yellow instead of the red and white as used by the town council and the Hockey and Rugby clubs in the town, but reverted in 2019.
+For a while the crest was in blue and yellow instead of the red and white as used by the town council and the hockey and rugby clubs in the town but reverted in 2019.